AdobeDocs/experience-manager-65.en/help/assets/video-renditions.md

 >[!NOTE]
 >
->Audio playback do not work for OGG and WAV files on Microsoft Internet Explorer 11.
+>Audio playback does not work for OGG and WAV files on Microsoft® Internet Explorer 11.
 An error `Invalid Source` displays up on the asset details page for assets with extension OGG or WAV.
 >
->On MS Edge and iPad, OGG files do not play and raise an unsupported format error.
+>On MS® Edge and iPad, OGG files do not play and raise an unsupported format error.